Fish ID and Lure Art

 Q: Which lure is your favorite, why?

-(All links below leave NYS DEC website)
+(All links below leave DEC website)

 Live Baits or Artificial Baits for Striped Bass - Background information on striped bass with a comparison of artificial and live bait